Putting It Together: Which Rule Applies?

 |---|---|

 Think of it this way: The rules stack rather than replace.
-A retail customer buying a 529 plan with the help of a Monte Carlo tool is governed by Reg BI (conduct), Form CRS (disclosure), MSRB G-19 (muni parallel, satisfied by Reg BI), and FINRA Rule 2214 (tool disclosures).
+A retail customer buying a 529 plan with the help of a Monte Carlo tool is governed by Reg BI (conduct), Form CRS (disclosure), the MSRB municipal-suitability rule (muni parallel, satisfied by Reg BI), and the investment-analysis-tool rule (tool disclosures).
 Each rule answers a different question; all must be satisfied.

 Which rules apply to a retail customer 529 plan recommendation?